Rent Deferral Program

 - The tenant must remain current on their leasehold excise taxes, utility charges, and common area maintenance (CAM) charges, as those are direct costs to the Port if unpaid.
 The Port is unable to negotiate payment extensions on those taxes and charges.
 The remaining rental payments constitute the "Deferred Rent."

-- April, May, and June 2020 shall be considered the "Rent Deferral Period."
+- April, May, June, July, August, and September 2020 shall be considered the "Rent Deferral Period."
 Billing for the Rent Deferral Period will continue to show base rent, leasehold tax, CAM, and utility charges, if applicable.
 Tenants shall pay the leasehold taxes and CAM and utility charges as indicated on their statements.
 The balance for the Rent Deferral Period will continue to accrue on their account until the Deferred Rent payments are made.
-Beginning in July 2020, tenants shall pay their full monthly amount due.
+Beginning in the month following their rent deferral period, tenants shall pay their full monthly amount due.

 - The Port will apply consumer price index ("CPI") or other rent adjustments that normally would have taken effect in the Rent Deferral Period.
 The payment of the rent adjustment will be included in the Deferred Rent.